-If you own or manage a commercial property in Colorado, you already know that plumbing is one of those things you don’t think about until something goes wrong.
-And when it does go wrong, which it will at the worst of times, it rarely stays small.
+If you own or manage a commercial property in Colorado, you already know plumbing is one of those things you ignore until something breaks.
+And when it breaks, which it will at the worst possible time, it rarely stays small.

 What Is Commercial Plumbing?